Skip to main content

 Hemodynamics

-• For adults with COVID-19 and shock, the COVID-19 Treatment Guidelines Panel (the Panel) recommends using dynamic parameters, skin temperature, capillary refilling time, and/or lactate levels over static parameters to assess fluid responsiveness (BIIa).
+• For adults with COVID-19 and shock, the COVID-19 Treatment Guidelines Panel (the Panel) recommends using dynamic parameters, capillary refill time, and/or lactate levels over static parameters to assess fluid responsiveness (BIIa).

-• For the acute resuscitation of adults with COVID-19 and shock, the Panel recommends against the initial use of albumin for resuscitation (BI).
+• For acute resuscitation in adults with COVID-19 and shock, the Panel recommends against the initial use of albumin (BI).

 • For adults with COVID-19 and shock, the Panel recommends norepinephrine as the first-choice vasopressor (AI).

-• For adults with COVID-19 and shock, the Panel recommends titrating vasoactive agents to target a mean arterial pressure (MAP) of 60 to 65 mm Hg, over higher MAP targets (BI).
+• For adults with COVID-19 and shock, the Panel recommends titrating vasoactive agents and targeting a mean arterial pressure (MAP) of 60 to 65 mm Hg over targeting a higher MAP (BI).

 • The Panel recommends against using hydroxyethyl starches for intravascular volume replacement in adult patients with COVID-19 and sepsis or septic shock (AI).

-• As a second-line vasopressor, the Panel recommends adding either vasopressin (up to 0.03 units/min) (BIIa) or epinephrine (BIIb) to norepinephrine to raise MAP to target or adding vasopressin (up to 0.03 units/min) (BIIa) to decrease norepinephrine dosage.
+• As a second-line vasopressor, the Panel recommends adding either vasopressin (up to 0.03 units/min) (BIIa) or epinephrine (BIIb) to norepinephrine to raise MAP to the target or adding vasopressin (up to 0.03 units/min) (BIIa) to decrease the norepinephrine dose.

 • The Panel recommends against using low-dose dopamine for renal protection (AI).